jellyfin/jellyfin.org/docs/general/networking/index.md

 ### Monitoring Endpoints

-See @monitoring for details on the monitoring endpoints that Jellyfin provides.
+See [monitoring](/docs/general/networking/monitoring) for details on the monitoring endpoints that Jellyfin provides.

 ## Self-Signed Certificate